yuki04160/Predict-Digit-with-Generalized-Linear-Model-multi-class/README.md

 Multiclass logistic regression
    - I used For loop to build 10 logistic regression models, one per digit.
    - I used the Softmax function to transform unrelated probabilities into a probability distribution over 10 digits.
+   - The predicted digit will be the one associated with the maximum probability.
 ## Multiclass Classification Model Evaluation
    - Overall accuracy
    - True Positive Rate (sensitivity/ recall) of each digit